rinalds98/artful-visions/README.md

     - Facebook social media link has a 'target="_blank"' so it opens a new tab instead of navigating away from the website.

 - **Alerts**
-    - Alerts have been programmed to pop up as toasts which is True.
+    - Alerts have been programmed to pop up as toasts that are True.

 <div id='deployment'/>